Zalgorithm

 Imaginary numbers

-“We explored the idea of imaginary numbers” (I didn’t, I’ll make up for that here Imaginary numbers
+“We explored the idea of imaginary numbers” (I didn’t, I’ll make up for that here notes / Imaginary numbers

 Imaginary numbers are multiples of the imaginary unit: i, -i, PIi, ei, etc.